neilime/MooQRCode/README.md

 ## Events:

-- onQrCodeReady: Will fire when the QR Code is ready (after rendrering)
+- onQrCodeReady: Will be fired when the QR Code is ready (after rendrering)